 - Understand the causes for and consequences of stress, on work-life, physiology, mental abilities and emotional stability - 2.
-Identify triggers of stress, internally, environmentally and systemically at work - Define 'burn-out' and 'compassion fatigue' and the characteristics and impacts of both on a person at work and in life; as well as on team members. - Participate in problem-solving and decisionmaking pertaining addressing underlying causes of stress - Learn how to move into acceptance and develop flexibility and resilience with choices and change - Brainstorm effective habits for managing stress-based emotions and establishing expectations and boundaries with others - Learn personal management techniques that work on-the-spot and help you reduce pressure and stress - 8.
+Identify triggers of stress, internally, environmentally and systemically at work - Define 'burn-out' and 'compassion fatigue' and the characteristics and impacts of both on a person at work and in life; as well as on team members. - Participate in problem-solving and decision-making pertaining addressing underlying causes of stress - Learn how to move into acceptance and develop flexibility and resilience with choices and change - Brainstorm effective habits for managing stress-based emotions and establishing expectations and boundaries with others - 7.
+Learn personal management techniques that work on-the-spot and help you reduce pressure and stress - 8.
 Engage in planning for work-life balance

-- Personal management exercises
+- Personal management exercises (e.g., breathing, time, mental control)

 - Small group work activities

-- Guided imagery & creative visualization
+- Guided imagery and creative visualization exercises

-- · Problem-solving activities
+- Problem-solving activities

 - Peer support and peer advising exercises

+- Individual and team planning initiatives